angseung/pcdet-infer-cpu/README.md

 ### 1. Bug Fix

-- Fixed segmentation fault error that can be occurs if MAX_VOXELS in model configuration is smaller than the number of voxels in input data.
+- Fixed segmentation fault error that can occur if `MAX_VOXELS` in model configuration is smaller than the number of voxels in input data.

 ### 2. Update

-- Support binding with C program.
+- Support language binding for C.
-    - source codes are available in `pcdet_c.cpp` & `pcdet_c.h`.
+    - Source codes are available in `pcdet_c.cpp` & `pcdet_c.h`.

 ---